physicalrobot/awpraxis/_posts/2019-11-14-change-your-thoughts-and-you-change-your-world.markdown

 ---
 layout: post
-title: Change your thoughts and you change your world
+title: Change your thoughts and you change your world!
 description:
 date: 2019-11-14 15:01:35 +0300
 author: alena